jswhitworth/AWSaC/README.md

 Create a new root access key and save the access key ID and secret access key in a secure temporary location on your local computer.

-Execute the init-aws-org-root.yml workflow, replacing tmpID and tmpKey with the access key ID and secret access key created in the previous step:
+Execute the init-aws-org-root.yml workflow, using the access key ID and secret access key created in the previous step:

 ```gh workflow run init-aws-org-root.yml -f AWS_ACCESS_KEY_ID=*** -f AWS_SECRET_ACCESS_KEY="***"```